Surviving Winter – people in Cornwall need your help

 Tamas Haydu, our CEO, said: “Surviving Winter is a really direct way to support those who will struggle this winter.
 The money raised from the Appeal will be awarded to carefully-assessed, grassroots Cornish organisations who help individuals struggling in their communities.”

-We have also received £33,000 funding from The Goldsmiths’ Company Charity to specifically to help fund projects supporting elderly people and alleviating loneliness.
+We have also received £33,000 funding from The Goldsmiths’ Company Charity specifically to help fund projects supporting elderly people and alleviating loneliness.

 To help us help more people this winter, please: